wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 			  id:: 0ccde540-2327-4aef-b7fc-51548df8773e
 		- -
 		- -
-			- AWS GuardDuty is a threat detection service that can analyze and detect malicious activity against your AWS accounts and application workloads.
+			- **AWS GuardDuty** is a threat detection service that can **analyze** and **detect** ==malicious== activity against your AWS **accounts and application workloads**.
 The service uses various intelligence feeds to be aware of malicious IP addresses and domains.
-It also uses machine learning to help detect anomalies by analyzing data from your CloudTrail event logs, Amazon VPC Flow Logs, and DNS logs. #flashcard id:: 340fccbd-d09a-49cb-8d6f-381c05aa8c40
+It also uses **machine learning** to help detect anomalies by analyzing data from your CloudTrail event logs, Amazon VPC Flow Logs, and DNS logs. #flashcard id:: 340fccbd-d09a-49cb-8d6f-381c05aa8c40
 		- -
 		- -